jwrsandilands/SudokuSolver/README.md

 ## Check Solve-ability

 This function uses a hardcoded string (by default the exact same string of numbers as the generate function) and will test if the grid can ever be solved.
 This also doubles up as a way to check if a solved grid is actually valid.
+This is also outputted to the window, rather than the console.